cameronfabbri/Colorizing-Images-Using-Adversarial-Networks/README.md

 problem.
 Therefore, we would not like to recover the ground truth colors, but rather generate plausible colors.

+### Implementation
+There will only be one train file, and will take in a configuration file defining what loss (type of GAN), and what architecture to use.

 #### Project Ideas/Goals
 * Implement the [state of the art](http://richzhang.github.io/colorization/) for colorizing grayscale photos.
 * [Use Generative Adversarial Networks](https://arxiv.org/pdf/1406.2661v1.pdf)